 Fort Collins, Colorado

 The Native American Cultural Center has been a part of Colorado State University since 1979.
-It both supports indigenous students and the wider indigenous community.
-The center’s outreach to the wider community includes a K-12 STEM Outreach program which currently performs activities in five different Native American communities.
-Native American students who enroll at the college can also access a number of financial support options, such as the Native American Legacy Award, which allows out-of-state Native American students to enroll for in-state prices.
+It supports indigenous students and the wider indigenous community.
+The center’s outreach to the wider community includes a K-12 STEM Outreach program which has activities in five different Native American communities.
+Native American students who enroll at the college can also access a number of financial support options.
+One of these is the Native American Legacy Award, which allows out-of-state Native American students to enroll for in-state prices.
 ABC News praises Colorado State University for this award.
 Winds of Change names it one of the 200 best colleges for Native American students.